Braids Are Causing Unbearable Itching For Black Women & The Reason Behind It Is Highly Suspicious

 Advertisement

 Monique also added that people regularly come to her saying they’ve had bad reactions to the hair they’ve used and want to try something different (women have had issues with many hair brands, not just X-Pression).
 “What we say to a lot of our clients is, if you can buy the hair prior to your appointment and bring it to us, we’re happy to wash it.”
-This is a service many hairdressers have taken up and Tamu Thomas says her business offer the same service.
+This is a service many hairdressers have taken up and Tamu Thomas says the hairdresser she uses offers the same service.

 HOW TO: Prevent itching braids/scalp irritation BEFORE braid install https://t.co/c5Hdjd0Tza— Paula Keta (@paucahantashair) 29 June 2019